Asmae-IT/CodeAlpha_Survey-Form/README.md

-## Code Alpha Survey Form Project
+## Survey Form Project

-Welcome to the "Code Alpha Survey Form" project!
  This project demonstrates the creation of a dynamic survey form using a combination of HTML, CSS, JavaScript, and PHP.
 The project aims to collect user feedback through an interactive form.

 ## Features